Bedrock Geology - Frequently Asked Questions

 Q4.
 Where in Maine can I find granite (or limestone, or some other particular kind of bedrock)?
 Back

 Bedrock geologic maps show where different kinds of bedrock are found.
 The general statewide distribution of rock types is shown on the Bedrock Geologic Map of Maine.
 It can guide you to areas of the state that have the type of bedrock you are interested in.
 Many rock bodies in Maine are very small or have irregular shapes, so more detailed bedrock maps will be needed to find locations on the ground.
 References to many detailed maps are given on the sidebar of the Bedrock Geologic Map of Maine itself.
-Additional maps and reports may be found through a KEYWORD SEARCH of our publication search page.
+Additional maps and reports may be found through the Maps and Publications Search.

 If you are looking for commercial sources of Maine stone or aggregate, there are many local suppliers of construction aggregate, building stone, or landscaping stone across the state.
 Look in the phone book or search the internet, keeping in mind that in the global market local suppliers provide stone that comes from outside Maine.